department-of-veterans-affairs/vagov-content/pages/burials-memorials/dependency-indemnity-compensation.md

 ---
 layout: page-breadcrumbs.html
 template: detail-page
-title: VA Dependency and Indemnity Compensation (DIC)
+title: VA Dependency And Indemnity Compensation (DIC)
 heading: VA Dependency and Indemnity Compensation (DIC)
 display_title: Dependency and Indemnity Compensation (DIC)
-description: Find out how to apply for VA Dependent and Indemnity Compensation (VA DIC).
-These VA benefits for spouses, children, and parents of Veterans and service members who died in the line of duty or from a service-related injury or illness give a tax-free monthly payment to eligible survivors.
+description: VA Dependency and Indemnity Compensation (DIC) provides tax-free monthly payments to the eligible surviving spouse, children, and parents of service members who died in the line of duty and Veterans who died from a service-related injury or illness.
+Find out if you're eligible and how to apply.
 order: 5
 collection: burials
 spoke: Get benefits
+relatedlinks:
+  - heading: More helpful information
+    links:
+      - url: /burials-memorials/survivor-dic-rates/
+        title: VA DIC surviving spouse and child benefit rates
+        description: View current VA Dependency and Indemnity Compensation (DIC) rates for surviving spouses and dependent children.
+      - url: /burials-memorials/parent-dic-rates/
+        title: VA DIC surviving parent benefit rates
+        description: View current VA Dependency and Indemnity Compensation (DIC) rates for surviving parents.
+      - url: /family-member-benefits/
+        title: More VA benefits for survivors and other family members
+        description: Learn about other VA benefits you may be eligible for as a surviving spouse, child, or parent.
 ---

 <div class="va-introtext">

 VA Dependency and Indemnity Compensation (DIC) provides tax-free monthly payments to the eligible surviving spouse, dependent children, and dependent parents of service members who died in the line of duty and Veterans who died from a service-related injury or illness.
-Find out if you're eligible for VA DIC.
+Find out if you're eligible and how to apply for VA DIC.

 </div>